isomerpages/moe-edgefieldpri/_partners/Parents/Admin Information for Parents.md

 </td>
 <td rowspan="1" colspan="1">
 <p>Price of Bento Meal
-<br>All mains come with choice of mashed potato/soup/nachos and a serving
+<br>All mains come with choice of mashed potato/soup/nachos
-of fruit
+<br>and a serving of fruit
 <br>Small $1.60, Medium $2.00, Large $2.40</p>
 </td>
 </tr>